 - “Commercial Awareness Training Workshop”, organised by AvantiCell, held in Ayr on July 1st and 2nd, 2018.
 Read the programme here.

-- “Imaging tools for cells and tissue sections sample preparation – image acquisition – image analysis (general topics + focus on mitochondria / hypoxia)” organised by UCL to be held on October 27, 2018.
+- “Imaging tools for cells and tissue sections sample preparation – image acquisition – image analysis (general topics + focus on mitochondria / hypoxia)”, organised by UCL, held on October 27, 2018.
 Read the programme here.

 - “MitoFit Coaching Days” (training on High-Resolution FluoRespirometry), organised by OROBOROS, to be held in Innsbruck (Austria) on December 10-12, 2018.

 - Advanced Course in “Cancer Metabolism”, to be held at CEUB, Bertinoro di Romagna (Italy) on November 29-30, 2018;

 - Course in “Cancer and Nutrition”, organised by UNIBO, to be held at CEUB, Bertinoro di Romagna (Italy) on December 1st, 2018;

 - Summer School on “Metabolomics”, organised by BIOCRATES, to be held in Innsbruck (Austria) on December 3-7, 2018.